sabre-io/sabre.io/source/xml/reading.md

     }

 The reader extends PHP's [XMLReader][1] object.
 You _must_ absolutely make sure that you read the _entire_ XML element, and not half way.
-The simples possible deserializer function looks like this:
+The simplest possible deserializer function looks like this: